Trump turns up heat on media after Mueller report, renews ‘Enemy of the People’ label

 LINDSEY GRAHAM WILL PROBE ALLEGED FISA ABUSES AT FBI, CALLS ON BARR TO APPOINT NEW SPECIAL COUNSEL

-Later, Nadler, along with other top Democrats like House Intelligence Committee Chairman Adam Schiff, D-Calif., and House Oversight Committee Chairman Elijah Cummings, D-Md., issued a statement calling into question Barr’s “objectivity” and calling for the release of Mueller’s full report, along with “ally underlying documents.”
+Later, Nadler, along with other top Democrats like House Intelligence Committee Chairman Adam Schiff, D-Calif., and House Oversight Committee Chairman Elijah Cummings, D-Md., issued a statement calling into question Barr’s “objectivity” and calling for the release of Mueller’s full report.

 Fox News' Judson Berger contributed to this report.